datasciblog/datasciblog.github.io/_posts/2020-02-26-tree-boosting-03.md

 ## AdaBoost

-The early work on boosting focused on binary classification where the response is taken to be $y \in \{ −1, 1 \} $ .
+The early work on boosting focused on binary classification where the response is taken to be $y\in\{−1, 1\}$ .
 AdaBoost is regarded as the first practical boosting algorithm.
 This algorithm fits a weak learner to *weighted* versions of the data *iteratively*.
 At each iteration, the weights are updated such that the misclassified data points recieve higher weights.

 The resulting model can be written